 “We receive countless phone calls and emails from parents who are unsure of how to approach the subject of alcohol with their teenagers, particularly leading up to exam results time.
 They often worry that friends have more influence on if or when their child will drink alcohol, but this just isn’t the case.
 Family members, in particular parents, are the single strongest influence on young people’s attitudes towards alcohol.
 Parents should be empowered by this and get involved in their child’s plans for results night celebrations.
 Now is the time to have that all-important conversation about alcohol.”

-For parents who would like to talk to their children about alcohol and its effects, see the dedicated parents’ section of our website.
-Here you’ll find information and downloadable resources to help initiate and guide the conversation, advice on building resilience in your children and your influential role as a parent.
-See drinkaware.ie/parents
+For parents who would like to talk to their children about alcohol and its effects, see the dedicated and comprehensive parents’ section of our website.
+Here you will find evidence-led and age-appropriate information and a range of interactive tools and resources to help initiate and guide this important conversation.